espocrm/documentation/docs/administration/bpm-activities.md

 ## Event Sub-Process

-Event Sub-Process has neither ingoing, nor outgoing flows.
+An Event Sub-Process has neither ingoing, nor outgoing flows.
 It is triggered by its Start Event.
 The start event can be of any type: Conditional, Timer, Signal, Message, Error, Escalation.

-It possible to **pass a different target** to the event sub-process.
+It possible to **pass a different target record** to an event sub-process.
 The event sub-process can *interrupt* its parent process.
-Whether the sub-process is interrupting is determined by *Is Interrupting* parameter of its start event.
+Whether the sub-process is interrupting is determined by the *Is Interrupting* parameter of its start event.

 When an event sub-process is initiated, all formula **variables are copied** from the parent process to the sub-process.